Projects

 JMI projects bring policymakers together with experts to generate practical policy ideas, build ongoing relationships across sectors, and deliver real impact for the public good.
 Click here to learn more about what we do.

-JMI is working with the NSW Chief Data Scientist on a project exploring how the NSW Government can respond to AI in the economy and society, beyond government use of these technologies.
-In collaboration with an interdisciplinary expert advisory group, JMI has considered how NSW Government can play a role in regulating and shaping AI use and development, and how the public sector can most effectively coordinate and deliver this response.
+With the NSW Chief Data Scientist, JMI worked on a project exploring how the NSW Government can respond to AI in the economy and society, beyond government use of these technologies.
+In collaboration with an interdisciplinary expert advisory group, JMI considered how the NSW Government can play a role in regulating and shaping AI use and development, and how the public sector can most effectively coordinate and deliver this response.

 Modern slavery is one of the most complex policy challenges facing governments worldwide.
 JMI partnered with the independent NSW Anti-slavery Commissioner and his Office to bring together experts and identify the key strategic priorities for combatting modern slavery in NSW.
 This helped the Commissioner prepare his first Strategic Plan, Working together for real freedom, which offers a roadmap for tackling modern slavery during 2023-2026.